 "The best part of the experience, in my opinion, was how with all that work it was still extremely fun.
-My teachers and peer tutors taught me how to use the language to talk about what I was personally interested in; exploring the city with other students was an unceasing adventure of new tastes, smells and sights; and not a day went by when I didn’t have a good laugh, regardless of if it was raining, smoggy, or I was tired." - Kathleen Cooper, Neuroscience and Behavior and Chinese Major.
+My teachers and peer tutors taught me how to use the language to talk about what I was personally interested in; exploring the city with other students was an unceasing adventure of new tastes, smells and sights; and not a day went by when I didn’t have a good laugh, regardless of if it was raining, smoggy, or I was tired."

 Students can study abroad for either a semester or a year in the People's Republic of China.
 Some of the programs afford students an opportunity to improve their fluency in spoken and written Mandarin Chinese through intensive training, but others focus on cultural experiences rather than language improvement.
 Not all programs' courses can be transferred to Notre Dame.
 Please check the requirements for each program.